anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 With this, it can for instance be analyzed if multiple Registrar-Agents are involved in bootstrapping devices.
 In addition, within the domain it can be analyzed, if the onboarding involved different Registrar-Agents or if different registrars have been used.

+In order to protect the registrar from overload attacks, a rate-limiting may be used by logging events from the same type just once.

 # Operational Considerations {#op_cons}

-As outlined in {{architecture}} BRSKI-PRM introduces an additional component with the Registrar-Agent in the BRSKI architecture in addition to new modes of interaction to facilitate the communication between the pledge and the registrar.
+As outlined in {{architecture}}, BRSKI-PRM introduces an additional component with the Registrar-Agent in the BRSKI architecture in addition to new modes of interaction to facilitate the communication between the pledge and the registrar.
+As outlined in {{colo-regagt}} the functional support of BRSKI-PRM can also be achieved using a Registrar-Agent co-located with the Registrar instead of a stand-alone Registrar-Agent, which may reduce operational complexity.

 This has an influence on the configuration and operation not only of the Registrar-Agent, but also for the registrar and the pledge.

-As outlined in {{system-components}} there are additional configuration items dues to the introduction of the Registrar-Agent.
-This may increase operational complexity and potential misconfigurations in deploying and managing this entity.
+As outlined in {{system-components}}, there are additional configuration items dues to the introduction of the Registrar-Agent.
+This may increase operational complexity and potential misconfigurations in deploying and managing this entity:

 * A Registrar-Agent needs to be provided with a Registrar-Agent EE certificate, the domain registrar EE certificate and the list of pledges.
 BRSKI-PRM is open regarding the selected provisioning method, which may be automated or by configuration.
 * Pledges may support either BRSKI-PRM only or combined with other modes of operation.